 After finishing the walk we returned to the motel to collect our bags, then walked to the bus stop via McDonalds where I had a chorizo and chicken burger and we shared a creme egg McFlurry!

-Subscribe to this blog or Like and Follow Roam with Juliet on Facebook to be alerted when these posts go live.
+Subscribe to this blog or Like and Follow Roam with Juliet on Facebook to be alerted when my next posts go live.

 All text and photos (c) Juliet Langton, 2018.
 All rights reserved.